LucianoXu/NQPV/README.md

 > $$
 -->

-And "sentence" is just a piece of program, which can be skip, abort, initialization, unitary transformation, if, while and nondeterministic choice.
+And "sentence" is just a piece of verification task, which can be skip, abort, initialization, unitary transformation, if, while, nondeterministic choice.
+Besides, it can also be a quantum predicate (as the intermediate condition), or a former proof term.

 > sentence ::= <br>
 > skip <br>